 - (a) Interior Standard.
 All new residential land uses, schools, hospitals, convalescent homes, and similar noise-sensitive land uses shall be designed to maintain a standard of 45 dB Ldn maximum in building interiors. - (b) Exterior Standard.
 New residential development shall maintain a noise level standard of 60 dB Ldn maximum for exterior private use areas.
 Noise standards for other uses shall be consistent with the Alameda County Noise Ordinance, Alameda County Building Code, and Title 24 of the California Health and Safety Code. - (c) Acoustical Study Requirements.
 Acoustical studies shall be required for residential developments proposed within areas with noise levels exceeding 60 db Ldn and projects that may result in potentially significant noise impacts to nearby noise-sensitive land uses.
 The acoustical study shall determine current noise levels, estimated future noise levels with the project, and recommendations to mitigate any significant noise impacts.
 This requirement does not apply to alterations or remodels of existing single family homes. - (d) Noise Mitigation Measures.
 Measures to mitigate noise impacts may include but are not limited to: building placement, landscaping, berms, insulation, orientation of less noise-sensitive activities between noise sources and the sensitive receptors, and the use of low-noise or noisemuffling equipment.
-Sound walls along roads and property lines are discouraged. - (e) Construction Noise.
+Sound walls along roads and property lines are discouraged.

+- (e) Construction Noise.
 All construction in the vicinity of noise sensitive land uses, including residences, hospitals or convalescent homes, shall be limited to 7:00 a.m. to 7:00 p.m.
 Monday through Friday, and to 8:00 a.m. to 5:00 p.m.
 Saturday and Sunday.
 These noise source standards may be exceeded as specified in the Alameda County Noise Ordinance in order to allow for temporary construction, demolition or maintenance noise and other necessary short-term noise events.
-Changes to the Countywide Noise Ordinance should be considered to increase accountability, notification, and enforcement and reduce the potential for constructionrelated conflicts.
+All construction within 200 feet of noise-sensitive land uses such as residences, schools, or convalescent homes, shall implement noise reduction measures including, but not limited to: mufflers on equipment, locating noise generating equipment away from sensitive receptors, using quieter air compressors, installing noise control blanket barriers around pile drivers to shield adjacent uses, and similar measures to reduce noise impacts.
+(CEQA Mitigation Measure N-1) - (f) Additional Provisions.
+Changes to the Countywide Noise Ordinance should be considered to increase accountability, notification, and enforcement and reduce the potential for construction-related conflicts.
 This should include posting the contractor's contact information on the construction site, in addition to posting contact information for the County.
+Special efforts to reduce noise impacts on vulnerable populations such as nursing home residents should be incorporated as appropriate.